ariksman/XamlThemes/README.md

         </Viewbox>
     </ControlTemplate>
 ```
-* If needed the path created image can be oriented differently
+* If needed, the image created by the path can be oriented differently

 ```xaml
 <Canvas>